 In the great tradition of trans-Atlantic typographical adventures (?), this spring found me traveling first to New York, then to Belgium and Holland, and back, again, to New York before returning home to Vernon.

 The trip, as a whole, was built around a multi-national research excursion into the work of the Dutch type and book designer Jan van Krimpen.
 John Friedrichs and I have been slowly working on compiling a thorough list of books designed by Van Krimpen between 1914 and 1956, and having completed a tentative draft, this trip was to put-hands on each and every one of the over 350 books we'd identified.
-In addition to this research towards a bibliography of Van Krimpen's designs (planned tentatively for publication in 2014), I was also eager to obtain good quality images of Van Krimpen's original drawings for many of his typefaces, in particular his Romanée, which I've been working on digitizing for over a year now (more on this below).
+In addition to this research towards a bibliography of Van Krimpen's designs, I was also eager to obtain good quality images of Van Krimpen's original drawings for many of his typefaces, in particular his Romanée, which I've been working on digitizing for over a year now (more on this below).

 The trip included visits to the University of Amsterdam Library Special Collections, the Meermanno Museum of the Book (Den Hague), the Enschedé Museum (Haarlem), and to the legendary collection of Wilma Schuhmacher (Amsterdam), along with time spent exploring a number of private collections in New York and Holland.
 In addition, there were buying stops at over a dozen book shops and private dealers, as well as a lovely trip to Maastricht where I purchased 800lbs of foundry Romanée type from Ser Prop, proprietor of the Tuinpers Press, located in a lovely home on the Dutch countryside in the village of Banholt.